 +41 44 317 22 41

 Tel: +41 79433 5264

 UNICEF is the world’s largest children’s organization, working in some of the world’s toughest places, to reach the world’s most disadvantaged children.
 Across 190 countries and territories, they work for every child, everywhere, to build a better world for everyone.
 For more information about UNICEF and its work for children, visit www.unicef.org Follow UNICEF on Twitter, Facebook, Instagram and YouTube

 About Z Zurich Foundation

 The Z Zurich Foundation works alongside Zurich Insurance Group employees, customers, business partners, as well as with governments and NGOs in pursuit of a future where people can thrive in the face of increasing climate hazards, where those of us feeling the stresses of life are empowered to speak up, and where the marginalized in our society can reach their full potential.

-The Z Zurich Foundation is a Swiss-based charitable foundation established by various members of the Zurich Insurance Group.
-It is the main vehicle by which the insurer delivers on its global community investment strategy.
+The Z Zurich Foundation is a Swiss-based charitable foundation established by members of the Zurich Insurance Group.
+It is the main vehicle by which Zurich Insurance Group delivers on its global community investment strategy.